3. His Father's Career

 John Marlowe appears as both plaintiff and defendant in at least 17 other cases in the Canterbury borough pleas book during the 1570's, 80's and 90's1, hinting at a vigorous character even in such a litigious age.
 But he was well enough thought of to hold various positions of responsibility in the Shoemaker's Company, and was appointed as a Searcher (inspector of leather) in 1581-2.
 Marlowe acted as Sidesman (responsible for greeting the congregation and organising seating in the church) at St. George's in 1573, and as Churchwarden in the parish of St. Mary Breadman between 1591 and 1594, where the family then resided.
 For some of this period he was also constable of Westgate (1591-2), and may have been somewhat embarrassed at having to find surety for his son Christopher, accussed by one William Corkine of an attacking him with "staff and dagger" in Mercery Lane, Canterbury on 15 September 1592.

 Christopher Marlowe's father had basic literacy, able to sign his own name and write a few words.
-His signature regularly confirms him as witness or bondsman on legal documents, most notably on the will of Katherine Benchkin in November 1585, just above the only extant signature of his son Christopher. dedicated research has thus identified John Marlowe's documented involvement in all kinds of activities throughout his life in Canterbury.
+His signature regularly confirms him as witness or bondsman on legal documents, most notably on the will of Katherine Benchkin (dated 19 August 1585, just above the only extant signature of his 21 year old son Christopher. dedicated research has thus identified John Marlowe's documented involvement in all kinds of activities throughout his life in Canterbury.
 What such historical records cannot show, of course, are John and Katherine's reaction to the alleged murder of their son in 1593.

 Christopher Marlowe's parents survived a further twelve years after the events in Deptford.
 His father John died first at the probable age of 68 or 69, making his will on 25 January 1605 and being buried in the churchyard of St. George's the following day.
 For all his apparent financial difficulties, an inventory of his goods following his death provided evidence of a, if not prosperous, then at least modestly comfortable life.
 Katherine Marlowe did not outlive her husband by long.
 Her will is dated 17 March 1605 and she was buried the next day, not seemingly alongside her husband, for her burial is recorded in the register at All Saints Church.